DrSAR/Graduate2017/README.md

 * is well-respected; and
 * displays mastery of presentation skills and public communications.

-More information on leadership is available in the SSHRC-funded study, Leadership at the Graduate Studies and Postdoctoral Levels [ PDF (260 KB) ].

 Supporting evidence to be evaluated for this criterion:

-* Leadership activities/accomplishments - impact (CCV, description of leadership and communication skills, leadership reference letter, nomination letter and referee assessments)
+* Leadership activities/accomplishments - impact (CV, description of leadership and communication skills, leadership reference letter, nomination letter and referee assessments)
-* Mobility: this award provides opportunities for research trainees to study, conduct research, and engage in knowledge mobilization in a national and international context.
-Candidates should explain the rationale behind their proposed research institution with this in mind. (nomination letter, research proposal)
-* Participation in publication writing (CCV, research contributions attachment and referee assessments)
+* Participation in publication writing (CV, research contributions attachment and referee assessments)
-* Professional and extracurricular interactions and collaborations with supervisors, colleagues and peers (CCV, description of leadership and communication skills, leadership reference letter and referee assessments)
+* Professional and extracurricular interactions and collaborations with supervisors, colleagues and peers (CV, description of leadership and communication skills, leadership reference letter and referee assessments)
 * Those who have volunteer/professional experience outside of their domain of study should provide context that demonstrates how their contribution went beyond the expectations of the work/volunteer position.